Skip to content

 Show/hide the column containing the labels of rows.

-zebra_stripes class-attribute instance-attribute
+zebra_stripes instance-attribute class-attribute

 zebra_stripes = zebra_stripes